 Why Does My Cat Do That: Odd Cat Behaviors

-My cats are notorious for self petting.
-Instead of just standing still and letting me pet their silky manes, they run frantically back and forth under my hand, against my leg, or any other object so that way they are being petted.
+My cats are notorious for self-petting.
+Instead of just standing still and letting me pet their silky manes, they run frantically back and forth under my hand, against my leg, or across any other object.
 They will even head butt me if I am not petting them as frantically as they feel fit.
 Why would they do this?

 My cats seem to have a haughty air about them.
 If you look at him, he appears to be saying, "Yes, I know I'm better than you."
-Although, I am not one hundred percent sure my cat is not truly narcissistic, I do know that they actually do say more than that with their eyes.
+Although I am not one hundred percent sure my cat is not indeed narcissistic, I do know that they do say more than that with their eyes.

-Cats will often blink a couple quick blinks when they enter a room.
-If they do this, it is actually their way of saying a friendly "hi."
-Have you ever looked at your cat, and the cat does a very slow blink, it almost looks like he or she is tired?
-This slow meaningful gesture is their way of trying to be affectionate saying, "I like you."
+Cats will often blink a couple of quick blinks when they enter a room.
+If they do this, it is their way of saying a friendly "hi."
+Have you ever looked at your cat, and the cat does a prolonged blink, it almost looks like he or she is tired?
+This slow, meaningful gesture is their way of affectionately saying, "I like you."

-Supposedly, you can actually talk back to your cat with your eyes.
-I have not yet tried it, as I always forget about it when I'm at home, but I've heard that cats become very responsive if you try to mimic their little eye language.
+Supposedly, you can talk back to your cat with your eyes.
+I have not yet tried it, as I always forget about it when I'm at home, but I've heard that cats become very responsive if you mimic their little eye language.

 I have to giggle at my husband's cat when my daughter carries him around.
 His ears will be pointing backward, but he puts up with it.
-Sometimes I swear his eyes are looking at me saying, "Please put this embarrassing charade to an end."
+Sometimes I swear his eyes are looking at me, saying, "Please put this embarrassing charade to an end."
 But I pretend not to notice.
-Cats are full of pride, they need to be humbled.
+Cats are full of pride; they need to be humbled.
 I am fully aware that his ears are telling me he is annoyed.
-Cats will also do this if they are angry, so beware to a cat in this position.
+Cats will also do this if they are angry, so beware of a cat in this position.

 My husband's cat loves to knead on him (he never does to anyone else).
-When my husband is home, he's on his lap, stretching out his paws just as a kitten would do during nursing.
-This is a very good sign, it means that the cat is truly happy.
-The more content your cat is, the more apt it will knead.
+When my husband is home, he's on his lap, stretching out his paws just as a kitten would do during nursing, which is an excellent sign, it means that the cat is pleased.
+The more content your cat is, the apter it will knead.
 My cat is more of an emotional creature and rarely does this unless she is very calm.

 Licking and Soft Bites

-Although my emotional cat rarely kneads she will lick you.
-If she crawls in bed with you after she thinks you should be up, she will spend several minutes licking you with her rough tongue until you either have found a way to make your covers cat proof or finally get out of bed.
-This is another form of affection.
+Although my emotional cat rarely kneads, she will lick you.
+If she crawls in bed with you after she thinks you should be up, she will spend several minutes licking you with her rough tongue until you either have found a way to make your covers cat proof or finally get out of bed, which is another form of affection.
 Both my cats will groom each other as they cuddle in their bed together.
 It's sweet.

 My other cat, on the other hand, does not lick as often, but he will nibble on us.
-His name is actually Mr. Nibbles.
+His name is Mr. Nibbles.
 Every morning when I go into the bathroom, even though Mr. Nibbles is my husband's cat, he will nibble my toes just as a way to say, "good morning."
-Rarely will he do this to anyone but me and my husband, although I have seen him do it to my daughter when she is not carrying him around.
+Rarely will he do this to anyone but my husband and me, although I have seen him do it to my daughter when she is not carrying him around.

 Showing Its Belly

-This is probably the ultimate compliment from any cat.
-If they show their belly to you, not only are they wanting a soft scratch on their belly, but they are saying, "I trust you".
+Showing its belly is probably the ultimate compliment from any cat.
+If they show their belly to you, not only do they want a soft scratch on their belly, but they are saying, "I trust you."
 In the wild, a cat will protect its stomach from any possible danger.
 It only reveals this vulnerable spot when it feels secure.

-This usually means they are annoyed, although if only the tip of the tail is flicking back and forth, it means they are somewhat playful and happy.
+Flicking or swishing of the tail usually means they are annoyed, although if only the tip of the tail is flicking back and forth, it means they are somewhat playful and happy.
 If their tail is standing straight up, that means they are feeling very confident.
-Mr. Nibbles sometimes does this if my husband comes home from a business trip, it is also a sign of happiness.
+Mr. Nibbles sometimes does this if my husband comes home from a business trip; it is also a sign of happiness.

 If the tail is straight down, beware!
 The cat wants to be left alone.
 My husband's cat runs away from me with his tail down if I ever sneeze or cough in his presence.
 I seriously think he is saying, "Don't disgrace me with your germs."
 He thinks a lot of himself.

-We often associate purring with contentedness.
-This is not necessarily true.
+We often associate purring with contentedness, which is not necessarily true.

-Yes, it often does mean that.
-In fact, my husband's cat who is generally laid back purrs much more and louder than my cat.
-My cat, on the other hand, is quite emotional and I believe she is rarely ever truly relaxed and content.
-Although on some occasions, she will purr a very soft quiet purr.
+Yes, it often does mean that — my husband's laid-back cat purrs much more and louder than my cat.
+My cat, on the other hand, is quite emotional, and I believe she is rarely ever truly relaxed and content.
+Although on some occasions, she will purr a very soft, quiet purr.

 Other reasons a cat might purr is if they are ill.
-If a none vocal cat all the sudden is purring continuously and acting sluggish you may want to take him or her to the vet.
+If a none vocal cat all the sudden is purring continuously and acting sluggish, you may want to take it to the vet.
 Purring usually means extremes of feelings.
 They will purr if they are afraid, sick, or just plain happy!

-Now, maybe I have been just lucky enough to get all the strange cats in the world in my lifetime, but I truly believe that cats are just odd creatures.
+Now, maybe I have been just lucky enough to get all the strange cats in the world in my lifetime, but I genuinely believe that cats are just odd creatures.
 They seem to have a superiority complex.
 They often are emotional.
-They choose a favorite human for no reason whatsoever $6, and often choose the person who is allergic to them, since that person appears to be the least threatening person in the room.
-I will never pretend to fully understand cats, but here are some aspects of catspeak that I do know.
+They choose a favorite human for no reason whatsoever and usually choose the person who is allergic to them since that person appears to be the least threatening person in the room.
+I will never pretend to understand cats fully, but here are some aspects of "catspeak" that I do know.